xabikos/vscode-react/README.md

 | `state→` | `this.state` |
 | `bnd→`   | `binds the this of method inside the constructor` |

-## Known issues

-Currently the available snippets are not shown automatically as it happens for JavaScript snippets.
-You can bypass that by hitting Ctrl + Space or Cmd + Space based on the operating system.
-This is a known issue and will be fixed in the upcoming versions.

 [react]: https://facebook.github.io/react/
 [babelsublime]: https://github.com/babel/babel-sublime-snippets
 [javacript]: https://github.com/xabikos/vscode-javascript